itsthatMatthew/Improved-Members-List/README.md

 # Improved Members List
-Improved Members List v0.9.3 by ᵗʰᵃᵗMatthew#0222
+Improved Members List v1.0 by ᵗʰᵃᵗMatthew#0222
-Beta version, WIP file, please keep all these in mind!
+Enjoy your time with it!
-Other than that, enjoy it.
 Any feedback is welcomed.